boltex/leointeg/README.md

 # leointeg README

-Leo Editor Integration with Visual Studio Code.
+Leo editor integration with Visual Studio Code.

 See Leo, the Literate Editor with Outline at: https://leoeditor.com/